karan/Projects/README.md

 **Code Snippet Manager** - Another utility program that allows coders to put in functions, classes or other tidbits to save for use later.
 Organized by the type of snippet or language the coder can quickly look up code. *Optional: For extra practice try adding syntax highlighting based on the language.*

+**File Duplicate Remover** - Utility to remove duplicates of a file within a folder.

 Databases
 ---------